joshbeckman/staticus/_posts/2016-06-01-voices-resolved.md

 ---
 All voices have been restored to their normal, responsive state.

 The issue was a server outage with one of our providers.
-We have identified the cause and documented the steps and configuration to prevent this in the future.
+We have identified the cause and documented the steps and configuration to prevent issues in the future.